3(pic).3(ca).3(bcl).3(cbn) - 220.127.116.11 - timp, mar, vib - hrp - pno - str

-Wachner also enjoys an active schedule as a guest conductor.
+Wachner also enjoys a wide-ranging track record as a guest conductor.
 Orchestral engagements have included performances with the Philadelphia Orchestra; Kansas City, Montreal, Pacific, Calgary, and Pittsburgh Symphonies; New York Philharmonic; Seraphic Fire; National Arts Centre Orchestra; Philharmonia Baroque; Hong Kong Philharmonic; Bang on a Can All-Stars; and Apollo’s Fire.
 As an opera conductor, he has lead the San Francisco Opera, Glimmerglass Opera, Hawaii Opera Theater, Juilliard Opera Theater, and New York City Opera, as well as conducted shows for Carnegie Hall Presents, National Sawdust, and the Lincoln Center Festival.
 Wachner served for nine seasons as the music director of the Grammy Award-winning Washington Chorus, with whom he won ASCAP’s Alice Parker award for adventurous programming and Chorus America’s Margaret Hilles award for Choral Excellence.
 In March 2018, Wachner was appointed artistic director of Michigan’s Grand Rapids Bach Festival.

-This life-long dedication to diversity has yielded three Pulitzer-prize winning works (Julia Wolfe’s “Anthracite Fields”, Ellen Reid’s “Prism”, Du Yun’s “Angel’s Bone”) and multiple other projects, festivals and recordings (Jessie Montgomery’s “Strum”, Luna Pearl Woolf’s “Fire and Blood”, Elena Ruehr’s “Averno”, Trevor Weston’s “Choral Works”, Paola Prestini’s “Oceanic Verses” and “Hubble Cantata”) – several of these releases have been nominated for Grammy awards in a variety of categories.
+This life-long dedication to diversity yielded three Pulitzer-prize winning works (Julia Wolfe’s “Anthracite Fields”, Ellen Reid’s “Prism”, Du Yun’s “Angel’s Bone”) and multiple other projects, festivals and recordings (Jessie Montgomery’s “Strum”, Luna Pearl Woolf’s “Fire and Blood”, Elena Ruehr’s “Averno”, Trevor Weston’s “Choral Works”, Paola Prestini’s “Oceanic Verses” and “Hubble Cantata”) – several of these releases have been nominated for Grammy awards in a variety of categories.

-An award-winning organist and improvisateur, Wachner’s solo recital at the Spoleto Festival USA featured an improvised finale that inspired one reviewer to conclude, “this stupefying wizardry was the hit of the recital, and it had to be heard to be believed,” (Post and Courier, South Carolina).
+Also an award-winning organist and improvisateur, Wachner’s solo recital at the Spoleto Festival USA featured an improvised finale that inspired one reviewer to conclude, “this stupefying wizardry was the hit of the recital, and it had to be heard to be believed,” (Post and Courier, South Carolina).
 As a concert pianist, in a Kennedy Center Rachmaninoff performance, the Washington Post noted, “Wachner dazzled with some bravura keyboard work, both in the rhapsodic accompaniments to the songs and…in the highly virtuosic transcription of the Dances."